Amos Milburn: Life and career

 Milburn recorded several more drinking songs through 1952 ("Thinking and Drinking", "Trouble in Mind") and was by then touring the country playing clubs.
 While touring the Midwest that summer, he announced that he would disband his combo and continue as a solo act.
 In autumn he joined Charles Brown for a concert tour of the South.
 For the next few years each of his tours was a series of one-nighters.
-After three years of solo performing Milburn returned to Houston in 1956 to re-form his band.
+After three years of solo performing, Milburn returned to Houston in 1956 to re-form his band.
 His releases for Aladdin Records in 1957 did not sell well, and the record company, having its own problems, terminated his contract.
 He tried to regain commercial success with a few more releases for Ace Records, but his time had passed.
 Radio airplay was directed at the teenage market.

 Milburn contributed two songs to the R&B Yuletide canon: "Let's Make Christmas Merry, Baby", in 1949, for Aladdin Records, and "Christmas (Comes but Once a Year)", in 1960, for King Records.
 The latter was the B-side of Brown's holiday classic "Please Come Home for Christmas".

-Milburn's final recording was for an album by Johnny Otis in 1972, after Milburn had been impaired by a stroke.
+Milburn's final recording was for an album by Johnny Otis in 1977, after Milburn had been impaired by a stroke.
 Otis played the left-hand piano parts for his enfeebled old friend.
 Milburn had a second stroke, which caused circulatory problems resulting in the amputation of a leg.
 He died soon after, of a third stroke, at the age of 52.
+He was interred as Amos Milburn Jr. at Houston National Cemetery on January 7, 1980.

-Another artist performing and recording as Amos Milburn, Jr. in Texas in the 1960s was a different and unrelated person (James Thomas Russ, Jr.).
+Another artist performing and recording as Amos Milburn Jr. in Texas in the 1960s was a different and unrelated person (James Thomas Russ Jr.).

 Legacy

 Milburn was an important performer of blues music in the years immediately after World War II.

 He was one of the first performers to switch from sophisticated jazz arrangements to the louder jump blues style.
 He began to emphasize rhythm and technical qualities of voice and instrumentation second.

-He was a commercial success for eleven years and influenced many performers.
+He was a commercial success for 11 years and influenced many performers.
 His energetic songs about getting "high" were admired by fellow musicians, such as Little Willie Littlefield, Floyd Dixon and Milburn's prime disciple, Fats Domino.
 Domino consistently credited Milburn as an influence on his music.